grizzlyshark/media-server/README.md

 ## Install a text editor

 **Note:** If you don't like vim, replace vim with nano in this guide.
-If you opened vim and can't figure out how to close it, enter `:q!` and press `Enter`.
+If you opened vim and can't figure out how to close it, press `Esc` to enter command mode, then enter `:q!` and press `Enter`.

 ```bash
 sudo pacman -S nano vim